-This question is frequently asked, but rarely has a definitive answer.
-The problem is that everyone’s needs are different.
+This question is frequently asked but rarely has a definitive answer.
+The problem is that everyone has different needs.
 What you might need in retirement will be completely different than your friends, neighbors, or co-workers.
 Even though your situation is unique, there are a few ways you can estimate how much money you will need to retire.

 Rule of Thumb Method